rui-bettencourt/website-personal/README.md

-# Project 0
+# Personal Website

-Web Programming with Python and JavaScript
+This repository is meant to host my personal website built as a project for the course: Web Programming with Python and JavaScript.
+In this website one has access to my personal, academic and professional public information.